icinganalysis/icinganalysis.github.io/content/uses_of_naca_icing_tunnels.md

 - inlet and engine components
 - icing instruments
 - radomes
-- several different airfoils, including some with ice protection
+- several airfoils, including some with ice protection
 - cylinders

 Test purposes were varied.